MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 1. On the **Review and create policy** page review your policy settings then select **Create policy**.

-You have now created a PowerPlatform DLP policy that prevents users from creating flows involving a SharePoint Online Connector and any connector that is not SalesForce.
+You have now created a Power Platform DLP policy that prevents users from creating flows involving a SharePoint Online Connector and any connector that is not Salesforce.